Criminology

 For more details see our Graduate School page.

-Our postgraduate students are given 24-hour access to dedicated office space within the School and are able to take advantage of excellent library and computing facilities.
+Our postgraduate students are given 24-hour access to dedicated office space and are able to take advantage of excellent library and computing facilities.

-All Canterbury-based Kent postgraduate students are offered the opportunity to add an international dimension to their criminological study by participating in the Common Studies Sessions in Critical Criminology.
+All Canterbury-based Kent postgraduate students are offered unique opportunity for engaging with international criminology is provided via our participation in this student led session.
 This student-led event provides the opportunity to exchange ideas and deliver papers on topics relating to critical, cultural and international criminology at a bi-annual conference run in collaboration with Kent’s international criminology partners, which include Erasmus University, Rotterdam; the Universities of Barcelona, Bologna, Ghent, Hamburg, Middlesex, Porto and Utrecht; ELTE, Budapest; the Democritus University of Thrace; the University of the Peloponnese, Corinth; and the CUNY Graduate Center, New York.
 The Common Study Sessions are hosted in turn by each of the participating institutions.

 Staff publish regularly and widely in journals, conference proceedings and books.
 Among others, they have recently contributed to: The British Journal of Criminology; Urban Studies; Theoretical Criminology; Crime, Media, Culture; Ethnography.